 For emergencies or an ambulance dial 911.
 There are numerous hospitals in downtown Nashville.
 An air ambulance service is available in severe emergencies.
 The park will provide assistance in such cases.

 Basic First Aid and CPR

 Most project staff members and park personnel are trained in basic First Aid and CPR should an emergency arise.
+First aid kits will be carried with each field team.

 Tennessee Poison Control Center